 Franchise agreements often provide for exclusive territories and exclusive dealings with designated suppliers.
 These are not per se illegal, but are subject to competition law concerns relating to substantial lessening of competition and market barriers, including the exclusive dealings and abuse of dominance provisions of the Competition Act (Canada).
+Restrictions on the customers that the franchisee is entitled to serve The province of Ontario also amended, on 1 July 2016, the Arthur Wishart Act (Franchise Disclosure) to allow franchisors to deliver disclosure documents electronically to potential franchisees.
+The amendments provide certain requirements for valid electronic disclosure such as the requirement that the disclosure document be delivered in a form that enables the recipient to view, store, retrieve and print such documentation and cannot contain links to external texts.
+The amendments also provide for the requirement that franchisors receive a written acknowledgement of receipt of the disclosure documents from the prospective franchisee.

-Restrictions on the customers that the franchisee is entitled to serve may not be acceptable as they may be viewed as violating the market division prohibitions of the Competition Act or providing strong evidence of collusion pursuant to the same.
+may not be acceptable as they may be viewed as violating the market division prohibitions of the Competition Act or providing strong evidence of collusion pursuant to the same.
+These business practices are only subject to review if they have a negative impact on competition in the concerned market, which would typically only arise if a franchisor or its network has a considerable market share.

-Resale price maintenance provisions set out in the Competition Act prohibit the franchisor from establishing a minimum price at which its products are sold.
-The mere suggestion of a minimum resale price by the manufacturer or the franchisor, other than on the labelling or packaging of the product, creates a presumption of violation of resale price maintenance provisions.
-All the same, franchisors may impose maximum prices as long as the latter are clearly referred to and defined in the franchise agreement and are not construed by courts as demonstrating an intent to establish an indirect minimum resale price.
+Price maintenance is a reviewable trade practice under the Competition Act.
+The threshold for enforcement authorities to apply sanctions on the basis of price maintenance requires that the franchisor's conduct be likely to have an adverse effect on competition.
+Providing a minimum resale price or advertised price may be considered evidence of undue influence by the franchisor and invite review by the Competition Bureau; however, franchisors may impose maximum prices as long as the latter are clearly referred to and defined in the franchise agreement and are not construed by courts as demonstrating an intent to establish a minimum resale price.
 Accordingly, it is always prudent for franchisors to include disclaimers, whether in advertising or on packaging, to the effect that franchisees are at liberty to establish their own resale prices.
 Furthermore, it is preferable to contractually provide that prices are only suggested and that the failure of the franchisee to adhere to the suggested prices will not result in termination of the franchise agreement or detrimentally affect the relations between the parties.

 Franchisors who are deemed to control a market are also subject to review by the Competition Bureau under the abuse of dominance provisions in the Competition Act.
-As of 2009, the criminal pricing provisions addressing price discrimination, predatory pricing, geographic price discrimination and promotional allowances have been repealed with a view to promoting innovative pricing programmes and increasing certainty for Canadian businesses.
+As of 2009, the criminal pricing provisions addressing price discrimination, predatory pricing, geographical price discrimination and promotional allowances have been repealed with a view to promoting innovative pricing programmes and increasing certainty for Canadian businesses.
 Nonetheless, such pricing policies may be reviewed under civil provisions of the Competition Act where there is evidence of a likely substantial anticompetitive effect.